Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: The Riemann--Hilbert problem for Painlev e I

-It is conjectured in \cite{DubrovinGravaKlein} that the tritronqu\'ee solution has actually {\bf no poles at all} within said sector: all poles (of which it is known to be infinitely many) lie in the complementary sector, represented in the shaded area in Fig. \ref{Painplane}.
-Such conjecture is so far supported by rather compelling numerical evidence and is consistent with WKB analysis \cite{Masoero}.

-Whatever the standing of the conjecture, it is quite essential for us that the poles ``want to be'' in the sector of the $v$ plane that indeed corresponds to the genus-two region under the identification of the $v$--plane and the (scaled) $X,T$ plane given by Def. \ref{Painmap}.

-We are going to see below that --in fact-- each pole of the {\em tritronqu\'ee} corresponds to a ``spike'' in the asymptotic solution of NLS and such spikes are to be expected only in the region of paroxysmal oscillations (genus $2$).
+We are going to see below that --in fact-- each pole of the {\em tritronqu\'ee} corresponds to a ``spike'' in the asymptotic solution of NLS and such spikes are to be expected only in the region of paroxysmal oscillations (genus $2$). { This correspondence is completely independent of the location of these poles, hence independent of the above-mentioned conjecture}.
 While our analysis does not rely in the least on the {\em position} of such poles, the ``physical intuition'' strongly suggests that indeed they will be confined to the indicated wedge.